sanjeev-kumar-singh-dev/ecommerce-backend-api/README.txt

 So don't get tensed.

-You simply have to follow my code, where I have shown each and every functionalities of the project, so just follow  code snippet that and try to perform all the functionalities as shown in my  , you'll also get familiar about the project.
+You simply have to follow my code, where I have shown each and every functionalities of the project, so just follow  code snippet that and try to perform all the functionalities as shown in my project code , you'll also get familiar about the project.

 ADMIN CREDENTIAL:     (this is harded coded, check main class)